eugeneloza/castle-editor-tutorial/README.md

 ![New project](images/new-project.png)

 In this tutorial we'll be using the most basic template - "Empty".
 Write a name for the project and press "Create Project" button.
 Note that the name cannot start with a number.
 And it's best to avoid non-ASCII characters or spaces in project name or path.
+Also it's a good idea to limit the path to the project to 255 symbols, which might cause bugs on some exotic platforms.

 ![Create new project](images/new-project-create.png)